The Age of Cryptocurrency

 Author: Paul Vigna and Michael J. Casey

 Bitcoin became a buzzword overnight.
 A cyber-enigma with an enthusiastic following, it pops up in headlines and fuels endless media debate.
-You can apparently use it to buy almost anything from coffee to cars, yet few people seem to truly understand what it is.
-This raises the question: Why should anyone care about Bitcoin?
+You can apparently use it to buy anything from coffee to cars, yet few people seem to truly understand what it is.
+This raises the question: Why should anyone care about bitcoin?